mechaneyes/thirdeyes/README.md

 ## What in the ... ?

-Thirdeyes is an exploration into fine-tuning LLMs.
+Thirdeyes is an exploration into the levergaging of fine-tuned LLMs for the service of writing editorial content.
 The goal is to fine tune a model to get it to speak with a specific editorial style/tone of voice.

 My client works with different platforms that each have their very specific styles of presenting their information.
 Thirdeyes should allow the client to select a platform, then the style of an individual writer working for the client.
 The output will be copy written in the style of a specific individual tailored for a specific platform.